Table of Contents

 Here is my definitive guide on how to get out of a scam and get your best shot at getting your money back.
 Warning, it will take some work, but it can be effective.

-Find as many names working at the office most importantly the owners.
-But don’t stop there get the secretary the mail room name make everyone uncomfortable for taking your money.
-As the old saying goes “the squeaky wheel gets the oil.”
+Find as many names working at the office, most notably the owners.
+But don’t stop there, get the secretary, the mailroom names and make everyone uncomfortable for taking your money.
+As the old saying goes, “the squeaky wheel gets the oil.”
 It is true in sales.
-Be the loudest online voice with multiple postings and make a complaint with the CFPB and the BBB.
+So be the loudest online voice with multiple postings and submit a complaint with the CFPB and the BBB.
 Make a police report.

 Submit your SCAM to as many Pro Consumer/Pro Active bloggers and websites as you can.

 We used to HATE when Steve Rhode and GetOutOfDebt.org wrote about us.
 It made our skin crawl.
 We had to confront it!
 Which exposed us.

 USE THE RESOURCES THAT ARE OUT THERE and DON’T STOP.
 You will get your money back if you become their biggest headache.
 Don’t be the fly they try to brush away.” – Source

 “Thanks to Steve and GetOutofDebt, we were able to recover enough to pay our bankruptcy lawyer, leaving about $3500 in the hands of the company we trusted.
 As I look back, they caved in pretty easily, not wanting us to peruse the letter writing to FTC, two state attorney generals, and others.
 It’s likely I could have pushed for more.